We Found All The Tattoos People Are Getting Right Now — & They're SO Cool

-Tattoos are one of the unique beauty categories that marries artistry, cultural significance, technique, and sentimental meaning.
+Tattoos are one of those unique beauty categories that marry artistry, cultural significance, technique, and sentimental meaning.
 So, naturally, there’s a lot more to body ink than the coolest new looks to hit Instagram or the red carpet.
-However, that doesn't mean the industry is free of trends — far from it.
+However, that doesn't mean the industry is free of trends – far from it.
 And these trends are different in every part of the world.

 We sought to discover what designs people are etching on their bodies – from Toronto to Thailand.
 Click ahead to see work from some of the world’s most regarded artists – and the ink they've been offering up this past year.
 But beware: If you didn't want to get a tattoo before, you'll definitely be convinced this time.
 (And maybe you’ll even get a vacation out of it.)